cycool29/cycool29.github.io/_posts/2022-3-15-get-started-to-python-gui-programming-with-pysimplegui.md

 It is not as **powerful** as the other toolkits.
 Hence, PySimpleGUI should be only your **first step** into GUI programming, to learn how a GUI app looks like.
+For advance GUI program, you should try to use other GUI toolkits instead.

-Anyway, to create a simple YouTube Video Downloader, that would be enough. 😎
+Anyway, to create a simple YouTube Video Downloader, PySimpleGUI would be enough. 😎